 Andrew Rowan is far from the first person to have been flummoxed by grossly inflated numbers attached to the Gadhi Mai sacrifice by both defenders and opponents of the festival.
 I believed those numbers too––until I went to Nepal in January 2014 and saw for myself, first hand, the paucity of evidence.
 In particular, I personally counted each and every animal shown in videos of the Gadhi Mai sacrifices, several times, and then had a panel of 10 prominent animal advocates do their own counts at the 2014 Asia for Animals conference had in Singapore.
 None produced tallies which could be credibly projected to even a hundreth of the “500,000” claim.

-“The largest and most overtly cruel and wasteful public slaughter anywhere,” I wrote in May/June 2013, as then-editor of the ANIMAL PEOPLE newspaper, “is the Gadhi Mai sacrificial orgy held every five years in honor of a local Hindu goddess at Bariyarpur, a Nepalese village near the border of Bihar state, India.
+“The largest and most overtly cruel and wasteful public slaughter anywhere,” I wrote in May/June 2013, “is the Gadhi Mai sacrificial orgy held every five years in honor of a local Hindu goddess at Bariyarpur, a Nepalese village near the border of Bihar state, India.
 About a quarter of a million animals were killed at Bariyarpur in 2009, 40% of the total killed throughout Saudi Arabia at the Feast of Atonement, and 12% of the estimated total killed worldwide.”

 The Feast of Atonement slaughter has been declining, especially relative to the numbers of Muslims, for more than 30 years, but after 1,400 years of practice is unlikely to disappear within the next several generations.